plotly/dash-daq-led-control/README.md

 ![changefail](screenshots/runapp.JPG)

-Open the web address given to you in your browser like so:
+Open the web address given to you in your browser and your application be ready for use:

 ![changefail](screenshots/openport.JPG)